truongnm97/msdf-bmfont-xml/README.md

 [![npm version](https://badge.fury.io/js/msdf-bmfont-xml.svg)](https://badge.fury.io/js/msdf-bmfont-xml)
 ![npm](https://img.shields.io/npm/dm/msdf-bmfont-xml.svg)

-Converts a `.ttf` font file into multichannel signed distance fields, then outputs packed spritesheets and a xml(.fnt} or json representation of an AngelCode BMfont.
+Converts a `.ttf` font file into multichannel signed distance fields, then outputs packed spritesheets and an `xml(.fnt}` / `txt(.fnt)` or `json` representation of an AngelCode BMFont file.

 Signed distance fields are a method of reproducing vector shapes from a texture representation, popularized in [this paper by Valve](http://www.valvesoftware.com/publications/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf).
 This tool uses [Chlumsky/msdfgen](https://github.com/Chlumsky/msdfgen) to generate multichannel signed distance fields to preserve corners.
 The distance fields are created from vector fonts, then rendered into texture pages.
 A BMFont object is provided for character layout.
+(See: [BMFont format](http://www.angelcode.com/products/bmfont/doc/file_format.html))
 ![Preview image](https://raw.githubusercontent.com/soimy/msdf-bmfont-xml/master/assets/msdf-bmfont-xml.png)

 ## Run script to see MSDF font in browser using pixi.js